 Keep an open mind about different areas or book publishing too.
 Fiction Publishing is heavily sought after, STM (scientific, technical or medical), and educational publishing.

 Being in the environment itself poses lots of benefits: you'll get hands-on experience, you'll learn about the trade, and you ' ll develop your skills.
 A lot of people will be looking for work experience, so contact smaller publishing houses instead.
 Also, do some research about which companies offer paid internships.
 These tend to be larger, better-known publishers like HarperCollins who run a BAME traineeship scheme and Penguin Random House.
 Again, do not always go for the Editorial roles; think about doing some work experience in Communications for example.
 This department is great for learning the ins and outs of Publishing.

 Postgraduate courses in Publishing are becoming more popular.
-They allow you to become more an expert in the field before you secure that dream job in publishing.
+They allow you to become an expert in the field before you realize that dream job in publishing.
 There are a number of universities that offer Masters coursing in Publishing, including University College London and Plymouth University.
 If you have sufficient funds and look forward to being in a student environment again, then becoming a Post Grad could be a good option for you.

 No comments yet.
 Be the first to post a comment